 TE TOHU HUIA TE REO | Supreme

 This is the most prestigious national award for an individual or group for their contribution to the wellbeing of our country’s indigenous language.
-They live and breathe te reo Māori and inspire others to do the same.
-The Te Reo Māori Champion of the Year will be selected from the category award winners.
+These are the heavy hitters who live and breathe te reo Māori and inspire others to do the same.
+The Aotearoa Te Reo Māori Champion of the Year will be selected from the 10 category award winners.